 Currently fitted with Alleggerita interior trim with a single race seat fitted and roll cage, it is track ready.
 Alternatively, we also have a correct pair of seat frames that could be fitted to return the interior to original specification.
 Externally the car has all the correct Alleggerita aluminium body panels - bonnet, doors and boot lid as well as trim in place - bumpers, window furniture, grill eyebrows and headlight rings.

-Presented in a very appealing condition throughout, this matching-numbers Giulietta Sprint Veloce represents a wonderful opportunity to acquire one of the very rare, early lightweight models possessing known history.
+Presented in a very appealing condition throughout, this Giulietta Sprint Veloce represents a wonderful opportunity to acquire one of the very rare, early lightweight models possessing known history.
 It is, of course, eligible for participation in many of the most prestigious historic motor sports events including the Mille Miglia.